afontan/todo-list/README.md

 TodoList app implemented with Loopback and Angular

 ## How to run
-``bash
+``
-docker-compose build &&
+docker-compose build && docker-compose up
-docker-compose up
 ``
 Then visit localhost, enjoy!